Training Dynamics Impact Post-Training Quantization Robustness: Interventions on the training dynamics

 \subsection{Learning rate}

-\looseness -1 In Figure~\ref{fig:pythia_lrs}, we study how different peak learning rates choices impact quantization.
+\looseness -1 In Figure~\ref{fig:pythia_lrs}, we demonstrate how different peak learning rates impact quantization.
 Figure~\ref{fig:pythialrs:qe} shows that higher learning rates consistently lead to smaller errors, with curves inversely ordered by rate magnitude.
-Figure~\ref{fig:pythialrs:valval} and Figure~\ref{fig:pythialrs:valval3bit} further report full-precision versus 4-bit and 3-bit quantized validation losses.
+Figures~\ref{fig:pythialrs:valval} and ~\ref{fig:pythialrs:valval3bit} report full-precision versus 4-bit and 3-bit quantized validation losses.
 These parametric curves capture quantization error relative to total validation loss: perfect quantization would lie on the $x=y$ bisector, with deviations measuring the error.
-Comparing curves with LR $1\mathrm{e}{-3}$ and $3\mathrm{e}{-3}$ shows that, at similar validation loss, the larger rate achieves better low-bit quantization at no apparent cost.
+Comparing curves with LR $1\mathrm{e}{-3}$ and $3\mathrm{e}{-3}$ shows that, at similar validation loss, the larger rate achieves better low-bit quantization, at no apparent cost.
 This suggests that, for comparable full-precision performance, employing a larger learning rate might be preferable, as it enhances low-bit quantization performance.
 We replicate this experiment on a 300B token pretraining run of OLMo2-7B in \cref{fig:olmo2_lrs}.

-\looseness=-1\textbf{Learning rate schedules} designate the magnitude of the learning rate throughout training, represented as dotted lines in Figure \ref{fig:cosine_wsd:qe}.
+\looseness=-1 Learning rate schedules designate the magnitude of the learning rate throughout training, represented as dotted lines in Figure \ref{fig:cosine_wsd:qe}.
 On one hand, while the cosine schedule (green) has a much higher peak learning rate, its profile is dominated by the one of WSD decay phase (yellow and blue).
-Despite this rapid decay, the green schedule still achieves lower quantization error and better validation loss than the yellow schedule.
+Despite this rapid decay, the cosine schedule still achieves lower quantization error and better validation loss than the WSD schedule.
 This indicates that quantization performance depends on training dynamics beyond just the learning rate magnitude at any single point.
-On the other hand, examining 3-bit quantization in Figure \ref{fig:cosine_wsd:valval3bit} reveals that cosine schedules show sharp upward curvature near the end of training, likely due to very small learning rates in the final steps.
+On the other hand, examining 3-bit quantization in Figure \ref{fig:cosine_wsd:valval3bit} reveals that cosine schedules experience sharp upward curvature near the end of training, likely due to very small learning rates in the final steps.
 This suggests that cosine schedules' inability to control end-of-training learning rates, where the rate becomes small regardless of the initial peak, may hurt quantization performance compared to schedules like WSD that maintain better control throughout training.